 This month I wanted to tackle the top questions we’ve received regarding Adobe Photoshop.
 This blog post will show you various tips for re-sizing your images, cropping, resolution adjustments, nesting images, and more.

 The techniques described below will help you prepare your image files to print.
+Consider this your how to crop in Photoshop resource.
 All examples shown are done in Adobe Photoshop CS5.

 1. Cropping an image to the correct size and resolution.

 When working with different sized frames, sometimes it may be necessary to crop your file to fit properly.
-Cropping an image file involves cutting out a part of the image that is not needed in the final print.
-For example: if I have an image that’s 24″ x 16″ but the frame I am using is 22″ x 16″, here are 2 ways to go about cropping the image.
+How to crop an image in Photoshop involves cutting out a part of the image that is not needed in the final print.
+For example: if I have an image that’s 24″ x 16″ but the frame I am using is 22″ x 16″, you have options.
+Here are 2 ways to go about cropping in Photoshop.

 You can click on any one of the arrows and adjust the crop anchor.
-For example, if you click the middle-left arrow the image will be cropped from the Top, Bottom, and Right edges of the file (the left side will remain unaffected).
+For example, if you click the middle-left arrow the image will be cropped from the Top, Bottom, and Right edges of the file.
+However, you’ll notice the left side will remain unaffected.